Classification of software failures and defects

 3. Disposition: Cause unknown, Duplicate, Resolved

-Note that sample values are informative, which is also clearly noted in the standard, and that each organization can adjust or record its values.
+Note that the sample values are informative, which is also clearly noted in the standard, and that each organization can adjust or record its own values.

 Data acquisition and recording

-The prerequisite for solving a problem is that a high-quality identification of the cause of the problem has been previously carried out, which follows the classification so that proper assignment can be performed.
-On the other hand, to carry out the classification, it is necessary to have a broad knowledge of the complete software system, which again points to an experienced software designer or at least a software developer.
+The prerequisite for solving a problem is that a high-quality identification of the cause of the problem has been previously carried out, which follows the classification step, so the matching assignment can be performed.
+On the other hand, to carry out the classification, it is necessary to have a broad knowledge of the software requirements, which again points to an experienced analyst, designer or at least a developer.

-As a consequence of problems with the initial classification of support requests and problems, the two most common errors occur when collecting and recording problems in a typical help desk software.
+As a consequence of problems with the initial classification of support requests and issues, there are two most common errors that occur when collecting and recording problems in a typical help desk software.
 These errors are even visible in high-quality and expensive solutions:

-1. Provision of submission forms for software problems and tickets with attributes related to software defects.
+1. Provision of the submission request form with attributes related to software defects

-At first glance, all listed attributes make sense in describing software incidents or problems reported by customers.
-However, software defects are related to any work product from the life cycle, which includes software documentation, software code, modules, libraries, and other artifacts.
-In this way, the support system or help desk software is unnecessarily burdened with data that is difficult to enter and maintain, which additionally increases the workload of the support and maintenance team.
+At first glance, all listed attributes make sense in describing incidents or problems reported by customers.
+However, software defects are related to any work product from the lifecycle, which includes documentation, source code, modules, libraries, and other artifacts.
+In this way, the support system or a help desk software is unnecessarily burdened with data that is difficult to enter and maintain, which additionally increases the workload of the support and maintenance team.

-2. The customer is expected to perform the classification.
+2. The customer is expected to perform the initial classification

-Once a ticket submission form is created containing a large number of attributes, the following mistake is usually made by asking the customer to perform a classification of their request, partial or even complete.
+Once a ticket submission form is designed containing a large number of attributes, the following mistake is usually made by asking the customer to perform an initial classification of their request, partial or even complete.
 A typical example is the formation of a hierarchical scheme with a main category and a subcategory as follows:

 Main CategorySubcategory